assix/Face-Training-LoRA-Kohya-SD15/README.md

 The custom phrase used to activate your LoRA during generation.

-Files Required:
+Image Requirements (IMPORTANT)

+The images_512/ folder must contain 15-30 high-quality images of the target identity, cropped and resized correctly:

-Images: All must be 512x512 pixels (.png is preferred).
+Resolution: All images must be exactly 512x512 pixels.

+Variety: Images should feature different lighting, expressions, angles, and clothing.
+Avoid backgrounds that are too complex or repeated across many images.

-Captions: Each image (.png) must have an accompanying text file (.txt) with the identical filename, containing a detailed description of the image without the trigger phrase (friendface person).
+Captioning: Each image (.png) requires an accompanying text file (.txt) with the identical filename, containing a detailed description of the image without mentioning the trigger phrase (friendface person).

+Example File Naming:

+File Name

+Content Example

+Role

+friendface-image1.png

+(The 512x512 image file)

+Source Photo

+friendface-image1.txt

+a woman wearing a red sweater, sitting on a wooden bench, park background

+Image Description (No trigger word)

 2. Run Training